myraissa/AI-Pipelines-Showcase/README.md

 # Advanced HuggingFace Pipelines: NLP, Vision, and Beyond

-This notebook explores HuggingFace's `pipeline` API for machine learning tasks, including sentiment analysis, text generation, translation, summarization, image classification, and text-to-image generation.
+This notebook explores HuggingFace's `different_pipelines` API for machine learning tasks, including sentiment analysis, text generation, translation, summarization, image classification, and text-to-image generation.
 It’s designed for beginners and advanced users, with GPU acceleration for optimal performance.

 ## Objectives
 - Learn to use HuggingFace pipelines for diverse ML tasks.